Priyaa-18/distributed-cache/README.md

 # Distributed Cache System

 A scalable, fault-tolerant, in-memory distributed cache built with consistent hashing, replication, and TTL support.
-Demonstrates concepts from distributed systems such as horizontal scaling, CAP theorem trade-offs, and load distribution.
+It covers concepts from distributed systems such as horizontal scaling, CAP theorem trade-offs, and load distribution.

 ## Table of Contents
 - [Quick Start](#quick-start)